-Warrants to purchase up to 46,991,521 shares of our common stock, which will be exercisable during the period commencing on the date of their issuance and ending years from such date at an exercise price per share of common stock equal to 100% of the combined public offering price per share of common stock and warrant in this offering.
+Warrants to purchase up to shares of our common stock, which will be exercisable during the period commencing on the date of their issuance and ending years from such date at an exercise price per share of common stock equal to 100% of the combined public offering price per share of common stock and warrant in this offering.
 This prospectus also relates to the offering of the shares of our common stock issuable upon exercise of such warrants.

-Pre-funded Warrants Offered by Us

-We are also offering to those purchasers, if any, whose purchase of common stock in this offering would otherwise result in any such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of such purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if such purchaser so chooses, pre-funded warrants in lieu of shares of our common stock that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of such purchaser, 9.99%) of our outstanding common stock.
-Each pre-funded warrant is being sold with one warrant to purchase one share of our common stock, at an assumed combined public offering price of \$0.9788 per pre-funded warrant and related warrant, representing a public offering price of \$0.9787 per pre-funded warrant and \$0.0001 per related warrant.
+Pre-funded Warrants Offered by Us We are also offering to those purchasers, if any, whose purchase of common stock in this offering would otherwise result in any such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of such purchaser, 9.99%) of our outstanding common stock immediately following the consummation of this offering, the opportunity to purchase, if such purchaser so chooses, pre-funded warrants in lieu of shares of our common stock that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of such purchaser, 9.99%) of our outstanding common stock.
+Each pre-funded warrant is being sold with one warrant to purchase one share of our common stock, at an assumed combined per pre-funded warrant and related warrant, less the public offering price of \$ \$0.0001 exercise price of the pre-funded warrant), representing a public offering price of per pre-funded warrant and \$0.0001 per related warrant.
 The pre-funded warrants and warrants will be issued separately.
 The exercise price of each pre-funded warrant will equal \$0.0001 per share.
 Each pre-funded warrant will be exercisable upon issuance and will not expire prior to exercise.
+We are offering up to common stock and up to pre-funded warrants, in the aggregate not exceeding more than a total of shares of common stock and pre-funded warrants.
 For each pre-funded warrant we sell, the number of shares of common stock we are offering will be decreased on a one-for-one basis.
 This prospectus also relates to the offering of the shares of our common stock issuable upon exercise of the pre-funded warrants.